 Learning will take place within project-based studio environments in which you will actively participate and develop skills in key contemporary photographic production processes.

-Throughout the program students engage with broader critical analyses of the historical, theoretical and cultural contexts of photography.
+Throughout this degree, students engage with broader critical analyses of the historical, theoretical and cultural contexts of photography.

 In your final year you will be involved in a major project in a professional context.
-In this capstone course you will be engaged in the production of a body of original work that demonstrates your photographic direction.
-You will be guided by the lecturing staff and an industry mentor.
+In this capstone subject you will be engaged in the production of a body of original work that demonstrates your photographic direction.